-The Aspects at a Glance report is a box plot report produced for the Student Surveys only.
-This report should be viewed as an overall picture (all aspects on one report – Aspects at a Glance report).
+The Aspect report is a box plot report produced for the Student Surveys only.
+This report should be viewed as an overall picture (all aspects on one report).

 To make full use of the box plot reports you will need two sets of information: the Aspect report (box plot) for your student data and the scale descriptions for each main aspect.

-The Items at a Glance report is made up of strip graphs that provide a summary of how groups of teachers or students responded to each survey statement.
+The Item report is made up of strip graphs that provide a summary of how groups of students or teachers responded to each survey statement.
 Item reports can be generated for: